JustinWinthers/ntlm-soap-request/README.md

 soap.authorize()

-    .then(function(token){

-        /* token is not used here, but shown to illustrate it exists but it's cached in the `soap` object
+   /* token is not used here, but shown to illustrate it exists
-        */
+      but it's cached in the `soap` object  */ .then(function(token){

-        //set your route for your app
-        app.get('/route/to/soap/abstraction',function(req, res) {
+        // set your route for your app app.get('/route/to/soap/abstraction',function(req, res) {
             soap.promise()
                 .then(function(result){